jmcateer/grunt-qunit-missed/README.md

 # grunt-qunit-missed

 This plugin produces a html report of files which have code coverage and those that do not.
-The html report color-codes the file green or red based on if it was hit during an Istanbul coverage pass.
+The html report color-codes the file yellow or red based on if it was hit during an Istanbul coverage pass.
 The prerequisites for this plugin to function properly are that grunt-qunit-istanbul has been run and html reports have been generated.
 This plugin will use that information to report files missed or have 0% coverage.

 ## Getting Started